2015 STP 500: Changes to the track

 Following the lead of other tracks in the wake of Kyle Busch's wreck in the previous month's Xfinity Series Alert Today Florida 300 at Daytona International Speedway, Martinsville Speedway president Clay Campbell announced that tire barrier packs would be installed at the end of the backstretch inside wall prior to the entrance of pit road, for "the continued safety of the drivers and our fans".

 Tire reduction

 For the race weekend at Martinsville, NASCAR reduced the number of tire sets that Sprint Cup teams were allotted, from eleven to ten.
 Martinsville was the first of several races in 2015 to have a reduction in tire sets, as a cost-cutting measure, with tire sets costing teams up to two thousand dollars.

 Entry list

-The entry list for the STP 500 was released on Thursday, March 19, 2015, at 1:47 p.m.
-Eastern time.
-Forty-six cars were entered for the race.
-All but four were entered for the previous week's race at Auto Club Speedway.
-Defending Xfinity Series champion Chase Elliott was entered to make his first career Sprint Cup Series start in the No. 25 Hendrick Motorsports Chevrolet.
-After The Motorsports Group opted not to enter the three race West-Coast swing, Ron Hornaday Jr. entered the race in the No. 30 Chevrolet.
-Alex Kennedy drove the No. 33 Hillman-Circle Sport LLC Chevrolet that had been driven by Brian Scott the previous race.
-Brett Moffitt was entered to drive the No. 34 Front Row Motorsports Ford, but he drove the No. 55 Michael Waltrip Racing Toyota, replacing Brian Vickers, who was ruled out for the next three months because of blood clots.
-Chris Buescher drove the No. 34 car in replacement of Moffitt.
-The No. 44 Team Xtreme Racing Chevrolet was entered for the race and was to be driven by Travis Kvapil.
-However, the team withdrew from the race on Friday, March 27.
-Team owner John Cohen stated that "with the threat of rain and our position in the points, we made the decision to channel our resources towards racing at Texas Motor Speedway in two weeks" and that "our crew is hard at work and our focus remains on qualifying into races each week".

 First practice

 Ryan Newman was the fastest in the first practice session with a time of 19.355 and a speed of 97.835 mph.
 Chase Elliott, making his first ever Sprint Cup Series start, was 29th with a time of 19.656 and a speed of 96.337 mph.
 Elliott told reporters that the Sprint Cup Series "is a different world" and that "we're happy to be here".
 Late in the session, Austin Dillon's car went up in smoke, due to a fluid leak.